 - Provide a seamless process to deliver customizable solutions to your team

 - Deliver strategic and tactical support that helps bridge the gap between scientific teams and senior stakeholders

 What makes independents so well-suited to projects of this nature?
 As independent pharmacovigilance expert Kerry Coffee notes: “What I see from clients is that they appreciate having the ability to bring in one or two individuals as opposed to a large team.
 As an independent, I can also work a bit more closely with my clients, rather than going off into a room with other partners and deciding, ‘Okay, here’s what the solution is.’”

 Aside from the flexibility and intimacy of the work, independents also frequently bring very targeted expertise, especially compared to what’s available through large consulting firms.
 Independent clinical solutions and forecasting expert Jeffrey Boschwitz pointed out, “The big firms often use people who haven’t done it a lot of times and don’t understand how to gather claims, audit, or prescription data and what the risks and limitations are.”

-Speed is of the essence in life science product development.
+Amid increasing competitive pressures, speed is of the essence in life science clinical product development.
 Delays cost, and so do mistakes.
 With the support of experienced independent clinical solutions consultants, neither has to be an issue.